 Classic FM's More Music Breakfast with Tim Lihoreau 6am - 9am

 One of the great conductors of the 20th century, Sir Malcolm Sargent took music to the masses but alienated his orchestral players.
 Find out more about his life.

-Harold Malcolm Watts Sargent was born into a working class family on 29 April 1895.
+Harold Malcolm Watts Sargent was born the son of a coal merchant, on 29 April 1895.
 As a boy he joined the choir at Peterborough Cathedral, studied the organ and won a scholarship to Stamford School.
 By 18, he was awarded a Bachelor of Music degree by the University of Durham.